kirakernel/English/articles/en/bakhmut_ukraine_russia_donetsk_severe_pressure.md

 Ukraine's president, Volodymyr Zelenskiy, has described Bakhmut as a "fortress".

-“Nobody will give away Bakhmut.
-We will fight for as long as we can.
-We consider Bakhmut our fortress,” he told a news conference in Kyiv on 3 February.

 "Nobody will give away Bakhmut.
 We will fight for as long as we can.
 We consider Bakhumut our fortress," he told a news conference in Kyiv on 3 February.